Tahiti: Geography, climate and vegetation

-Tahiti is the highest and largest island in French Polynesia lying close to Moʻorea island.
+Tahiti is the highest and largest island in French Polynesia, and is close to Moʻorea island.
 It is located 4400 km south of Hawaiʻi, 7900 km from Chile, 5700 km from Australia.
+The nearest major landmass is the North Island of New Zealand, approximately 3800 km to the south-west.

 The island is 45 km across at its widest point and covers an area of 1045 km2.
 The highest peak is Mont Orohena (Mouʻa ʻOrohena) (2241 m).
 Mount Roonui, or Mount Ronui (Mouʻa Rōnui), in the southeast rises to 1332 m.
 The island consists of two roughly round portions centered on volcanic mountains and connected by a short isthmus of Taravao.

 The northwestern portion is known as Tahiti Nui ("big Tahiti"), while the much smaller southeastern portion is known as Tahiti Iti ("small Tahiti") or Taiʻarapū.
 Tahiti Nui is heavily populated along the coast, especially around the capital, Papeʻete.

 The interior of Tahiti Nui is almost entirely uninhabited.
-Tahiti Iti has remained isolated, as its southeastern half (Te Pari) is accessible only to those travelling by boat or on foot.
+Tahiti Iti has remained isolated, as its southeastern half (Te Pari) is accessible only to those traveling by boat or on foot.
 The rest of the island is encircled by a main road which cuts between the mountains and the sea.
 Tahiti's landscape features lush rainforests and many rivers and waterfalls, including the Papenoʻo on the north side and the Fautaua Falls near Papeʻete.

 Geology

-Both Tahiti Nui and Tahiti Iti are extinct and heavily eroded shield volcanoes which formed from volcanic activity associated with the Society hotspot.
+Tahiti consists of two overlapping, heavily eroded and now extinct shield volcanoes: Tahiti Nui (the bigger, northwestern part) and Tahiti Iti (the smaller, southeastern part).
+These volcanoes were active between 0.25 and 1.67 million years ago are associated with the same hotspot which is the source of the other Society Islands.

 Climate

-November to April is the wet season, the wettest month of which is January with 340 mm of rain in Papeʻete.
+November to April is the wet season; the wettest month is January, with 340 mm of rain in Papeʻete.
 August is the driest with 48 mm.

 The average temperature ranges between 21 and 31 C, with little seasonal variation.
 The lowest and highest temperatures recorded in Papeʻete are 16 and 34 C, respectively.